castorini/onboarding/ura.md

 + Level 4: You can code up novel NN architectures.

 The tasks I assign to URAs also tend to follow along this progression.
-Levels 1 and 2 are mostly focused on replication, although replicating training runs is often more complex than just replicating inference runs.
+Levels 1 and 2 are mostly focused on reproduction, although reproducing training runs is often more complex than reproducing inference runs.
 The beginning of level 3 is typically asking you to help us with experiments by making simple parametric changes, e.g., hyperparameter sweeps.
 This is usually followed by relatively simple model tweaks (e.g., change max to mean pooling), then followed by increasingly substantive model changes until level 4 is reached.